roshiii24/book-record-management/README.md

 GET: Get a bok by id
 PUT: Update a book by id

+## /books/issued/by-user
+GET: Get all the issued books

 ## /books/issues/withFine
 GET: Get all issued books with fine